hebench/frontend/docsrc/examples/backend_tutorials/palisade/backend_tutorial_preparation_palisade.md

 Quickstart C++ Wrapper Backend Tutorial - Preparation {#be_tutorial_preparation_palisade}
 ========================
 ## Steps

+Before attempting these steps, you must have a built version of the API Bridge.

 ### 1. Copy example

 Start by copying api_bridge_example_be to a new folder with the name of the desired backend

 `api_bridge_example_backend` -> `tutorial_backend`

 ### 2. Rename files to new backend name

 After copying, the next step is to rename all of the included files to match the scheme of the new backend name.
 The files to rename are:

 - `src/ex_engine_palisade.cpp` -> `src/tutorial_engine_palisade.cpp`